Shine FM

 By Okello Solomon

-Quinto Ojok, Agriculture Extension Officer for Abok Sub County, described the situation as part of a wider national challenge.
+Quinto Ojok, Agriculture Extension Officer for Abok Sub county, described the situation as part of a wider national challenge.
 He explained that Uganda’s free market economy means prices are driven by supply and demand—leaving small-scale farmers vulnerable to market volatility.